TMouad101/TMouad101.github.io/_tabs/about.md

 🚩 As a passionate CTF player, I thoroughly enjoy solving problems and exploring new challenges.

-🖌️ I'm also a graohic design entousiat pationate about graphic design world and video editing
+🖌️ I'm also a graphic design entousiat pationate about graphic design world and video editing.

 ### 🛠 Tech Skills